Learning Linearity in Audio Consistency Autoencoders via Implicit Regularization: Method

 \subsection{Learning Linearity in CAEs via Implicit Regularization}

-\textbf{Implicit homogeneity:} Inspired by \cite{kouzelisEQVAEEquivarianceRegularized2025}, we apply a random positive gain ($\reda$) to the latent and task the decoder to reconstruct a scaled version of the input ($\reda x$).
+\textbf{Implicit homogeneity:} Inspired by \cite{kouzelisEQVAEEquivarianceRegularized2025}, we apply a random positive gain ($\reda$) to the latent and task the decoder to denoise a scaled version of the input ($\reda \cdot x$).
 The adapted \ac{CT} training, depicted in Figure \ref{fig:diagram}(\subref{fig:part2}), uses two parallel pathways. $\Enc$ encodes unscaled $x$ to obtain $\Z_x$.
-Then, the denoiser ($\denoiser$) receives a noisy scaled input ($\T (\reda x) + \sigma \EPS$) conditioned on the scaled latent ($\reda \Z_x$). $\reda$ is never provided as an explicit input to any part of the model, so $\Dec$ must learn to infer the correct output scale from the magnitude of the conditioning latent.
+Then, the denoiser ($\denoiser$) receives a noisy scaled input ($\T (\reda \cdot x) + \sigma \cdot \EPS$) conditioned on the scaled latent ($\reda \cdot \Z_x$). $\reda$ is never provided as an explicit input to any part of the model, so $\Dec$ must learn to infer the correct output scale from the magnitude of the conditioning latent.
 If $\reda = 1$, we recover the original \ac{CAE} training.

 \textbf{Implicit additivity:} Inspired by Mixit \cite{wisdomUnsupervisedSoundSeparation2020}, we augment our data by creating artificial mixes from pairs of elements $(u, v)$ randomly selected from the training set.
-When decoding, we replace the true latent of the artificial mix ($\Enc(u+v)$) with the sum of the latents of the individual signals: $ \blue{\Z'} \gets (\blue{\Z_u + \Z_v})$, where $(\Z_u= \Enc(u), \Z_v=\Enc(v))$, as illustrated in Figure \ref{fig:diagram}(\subref{fig:part3}).
-The denoiser is thus conditioned on $\blue{\Z'}$ and tasked with denoising $\T(\reda (u+v)) +\sigma \EPS)$.
-We create mixtures from each training batch by concatenating it with a version of itself that has been circularly shifted by one position and summed with the original (Figure \ref{fig:diagram}(\subref{fig:part4})).
+When decoding, we replace the true latent of the artificial mix ($\Enc(u+v)$) with the average of the latents of the individual signals: $ \blue{\Z'} \gets 0.5 \cdot (\Z_u + \Z_v)$, where $(\Z_u= \Enc(u), \Z_v=\Enc(v))$, as illustrated in Figure \ref{fig:diagram}(\subref{fig:part3}).
+The denoiser is thus conditioned on $\blue{\Z'}$ and tasked with denoising $\T(\reda \cdot 0.5 \cdot (u+v)) +\sigma \cdot \EPS)$.
+We augment the training batch with mixtures by concatenating it with a version of itself that has been circularly shifted by one position and averaged with the original (Figure \ref{fig:diagram}(\subref{fig:part4})).